Top Tips for Geography Revision by Tim Bayliss

 For successful revision I want my students to think positively and believe that they can do it!
 Putting the time into your revision is going to help you to feel confident and ready.
 GCSEs are a culmination of many years of study at school, so it’s worth putting the work in as you approach your exams.

-Tip 1 – Where to revise
+Where to revise

 It’s much better to do a shorter revision session where you are able to really focus and concentrate, than a longer one where you get distracted.
 The biggest distraction culprit can be your phone.
 If you find you are getting side-tracked, leave your phone in another room.
 You can check it during your regular breaks.

-Tip 3 – Improve your long-term memory
+Improve your long-term memory to boost your Geography revision

-Tip 4 – Know your case studies
+Know your Geography case studies

-Tip 5 – Know your command words
+Know your command words

 AQA GCSE Geography